It’s natural for dogs to have the occasional itch, but when it persists, pet owners may wonder whether their canine has a case of fleas.

 - Not all dogs like the taste

-Review: We like the treat form of the product and that its efficacy lasts for up to three months.
-We dislike the side effect in the form of skin irritation and the fact you cannot use it on dogs younger than six months of age.
+Review: We like the treatment form of the product and that its efficacy lasts for up to three months.
+We dislike the side effect in the form of skin irritation.

 Summary: Nexgard is a popular flea and tick treatment that requires a prescription.
 With afoxolaner as an active ingredient, it kills fleas, paralysis ticks, black-legged ticks, brown ticks, and bush ticks.
 The treatment comes in the form of a chewable treat and needs to be given monthly.